 Child custody: As children grow, their needs change.
 Court orders that once fit a child's needs may not accomplish their objectives any longer.
 Modification can help make needed changes to parental responsibility and time-sharing plans.

-Contact Dennis & Dennis, P.A. to schedule a free initial consultation with an attorney regarding modification of an existing court order, contact our Miami law office by calling 305-888-7102 or by email to DennisLawCenter@gmail.com.
+Contact Dennis & Dennis, P.A. to schedule an initial consultation with an attorney regarding modification of an existing court order, contact our Miami law office by calling 305-888-7102 or by email to DennisFamilyLaw@gmail.com.

 Circumstances change.
 Sometimes a significant change renders an existing court order — like an order for child custody, child support or alimony — unreasonable.
 In these cases, seeking modification of the existing order is a smart way to protect your interests.